This guide will help developers master Expo’s EAS Build system, covering:

 }

-5. Configuring eas.json
+5. Configuring eas.json for Production Builds

-file controls how your app builds.
+The eas.json file controls how your app builds.
 It contains profiles you can customize per environment.

-Basic eas.json
+Basic eas.json:

 {